PintaProject/user-guide/docs/coloring.md

 2. From the **Choose Primary** or **Choose Secondary** Menu you have the following options to set the color:
     -  **Triangle Dial Selector**:
-        i.
-Click on the *selection marker* on the ring and drag it around to select a color.
+        1. Click on the *selection marker* on the ring and drag it around to select a color.
         ![Triangle Dial Color Selector](img/color/triangledialcolor.png)
-        ii.
-Select the darkness or lightness of the ring color by clicking on a shade of the color in the inner triangle.
+        2. Select the darkness or lightness of the ring color by clicking on a shade of the color in the inner triangle.
         ![Triangle Dial Selector Shade](img/color/triangledialshade.png)
     -  **Hue**, **Saturation**, **Value**: Enter in the desired values.
 The triangle dial selector will move automatically to the corresponding values selected.
     -  **Red**, **Green**, **Blue**: Enter the RGB Color.
 The triangle dial selector will move then to the selected RGB value.